 Jemaa el-Fna is a vibrant square in Marrakech.
-I share my top things to do in Jemaa el-Fna including places to dine & where to stay
+If you're planning to solo travel in Morocco, I share my top things to do in Jemaa el-Fna including places to dine & where to stay

 “Snakes?”
 I asked, wiggling my hand vertically, mimicking the moves of a cobra.